Ranjit Singh: Early years

-Ranjit Singh was born in a Sandhawalia Jat Sikh family on 13 November 1780 to Maha Singh and Raj Kaur in Gujranwala, Punjab region (present-day Punjab, Pakistan).
+Ranjit Singh was born in a Sandhawalia Jat Sikh family on 13 November 1780 to Maha Singh and Raj Kaur in Gujranwala, Punjab (present-day Punjab, Pakistan).
 His mother Raj Kaur was the daughter of Sidhu Jat Sikh ruler Raja Gajpat Singh of Jind.
 (Note: It has been argued that Ranjit Singh was born into a Jat clan (got in Punjabi) named Sansi (which the Sandhawalias originate from), which is unrelated to the nomadic caste sharing the same name, leading to the misattribution of his origin to the Sansi caste by some.)
 Upon his birth, he was named Buddh Singh after his ancestor who was first in line to take the Amrit Sanchaar.
-The child's name was changed to Ranjit (literally, "victor in battle") Singh ("lion") by his father to commemorate his army's victory over the Chattha chief Pir Muhammad of Chattha State.
+The child's name was changed to Ranjit (literally, "victor in battle") Singh ("lion") by his father to commemorate his army's victory over the Chattha chief Pir Muhammad.

 Singh contracted smallpox as an infant, which resulted in the loss of sight in his left eye and a pockmarked face.
 He was short in stature, unattractive, never schooled, and did not learn to read or write anything beyond the Gurmukhi alphabet.
 However, he was trained at home in horse riding, musketry and other martial arts.